marvinsxtr/2021-ba-sextro/README.md

 # GitHub Rust Tool

-Tool to extract usability metrics from GitHub repositories and analyze the results.
+Tool to collect usability metrics from GitHub repositories and analyze the results.

+# Collector

 ## Setup